pomblossom/manga-releases/README.md

 ## What is this?
 Single page app that fetches manga releases in the current week.
-(Initially wanted to do a whole month's worth of data, but the free tier of Twitter's API doesn't allow this)
+(Initially wanted to do a whole month's worth of data, but the free tier of Twitter's API doesn't allow this.)

 The main goal of this project was to learn React, Next.js and Typescript.

 ## What's it for?